 By 2027, members will be paying packaging fees into it which will go towards improving the recycling system, as well supplying the state with an additional $500 million per year in remediation costs to clean up existing plastic pollution.

 At Yale's School of the Environment, DeLoach studied industrial ecology, which she describes as a fancy term for "the science of the circular economy."
 It's there she gained an in-depth understanding of materials used in today's goods and how they flow through our economy.
 She tracked material lifecycles to understand and better quantify their environmental impact and searched for efficiencies that could reduce them.

 Meanwhile, in her classes at Yale's School of Management she studied sustainable business strategies, consumer behavior, and how, at the intersection of regulation and business, things tend to get done, or not, and either work, or don't work.
 EPR programs became a central focus.

 She wrote a 29-page paper on the value of EPR programs while completing her MBA.
 And when she landed back at Atlantic Packaging, where she began as an intern for Wes Carter, the company's President.
 Upon her arrival, she condensed her Ivy League studies into 23-page deck filled with graphs and charts that even resident bush leaguers could comprehend.
 Today, her passion, educational expertise, and her career are perfectly aligned.

-For James, finding a company like Atlantic was a dream come true.
+For DeLoach, finding a company like Atlantic was a dream come true.
 Her interest in sustainability began all the way back in grade school, where she watched a mini-documentary on the state of landfills that shook her belief system.
 Realizing that the adults she trusted didn’t have things under control was a wakeup call.